JannisLiebscher/shutthebox/README.md

 A simplified version of the Board Game Shut the Box!

 ## How the Game works
-You begin with 9 Open Boxes.
-The Aim of the Game is to shut as many Boxes as Possible.
+* You begin with 9 Open Boxes.
+* The Aim of the Game is to shut as many Boxes as Possible.

-Roll Two Dices, then close one or more Boxes such that the Sum of the Boxes closed is equal to your Dice Roll.
-The Game Ends when you're unable to close boxes that are equal to your Dice Roll.
+* Roll Two Dices, then close one or more Boxes such that the Sum of the Boxes closed is equal to your Dice Roll.
+* The Game Ends when you're unable to close boxes that are equal to your Dice Roll.

-Remember, a lower Score is better!
+>>Remember, a lower Score is better!!

 ![alt text](src/main/scala/pics/logo.PNG)<br/>